sigp/lighthouse/book/src/voluntary-exit.md

 It takes at a minimum 5 epochs (32 minutes) for a validator to exit after initiating a voluntary exit.
 This number can be much higher depending on how many other validators are queued to exit.

-## Withdrawal of exited funds

-Even though users can currently perform a voluntary exit, they **cannot withdraw their exited funds at this point in time**.
-This implies that the staked funds are effectively **frozen** until withdrawals are enabled in a future hard fork (Capella).

-To understand the rollout strategy for Ethereum upgrades, please visit <https://ethereum.org/en/upgrades>.

 ## Initiating a voluntary exit

 In order to initiate an exit, users can use the `lighthouse account validator exit` command.

 - The `--keystore` flag is used to specify the path to the EIP-2335 voting keystore for the validator.
+The path should point directly to the validator key `.json` file, _not_ the folder containing the `.json` file.

 - The `--beacon-node` flag is used to specify a beacon chain HTTP endpoint that confirms to the [Beacon Node API](https://ethereum.github.io/beacon-APIs/) specifications.
 That beacon node will be used to validate and propagate the voluntary exit.
 The default value for this flag is `http://localhost:5052`.

-- The `--network` flag is used to specify a particular Eth2 network (default is `mainnet`).
+- The `--network` flag is used to specify a the network (default is `mainnet`).

 - The `--password-file` flag is used to specify the path to the file containing the password for the voting keystore.
 If this flag is not provided, the user will be prompted to enter the password.